-ADVANCED PLACEMENT (AP) GERMAN 5 A & B (1629A, 1629B), Grade 12, 1st & 2nd Sem.
+ADVANCED PLACEMENT (AP) GERMAN V A & B (1629A, 1629B), Grade 12, 1st & 2nd Sem.
 One-half Credit Per Sem.

-Prerequisite: German 4 A & B (may be waived by recommendation of instructor)
+Prerequisite: German IV A & B (may be waived by recommendation of instructor)

-This Advanced Placement Language course is equivalent in content and skills developed to the third year college Students engage in intensive drills of level. extemporaneous speaking, grammar review, analyses of reading material and listening to many types of selections to develop a high level of listening comprehension.
+This Advanced Placement Language course is equivalent in content and skills developed to the third year college level.
+Students engage in intensive drills of extemporaneous speaking, grammar review, analyses of reading material and listening to many types of selections to develop a high level of listening comprehension.
 All students are required to take the advanced placement examination in May.

-LATIN 1 A & B (1790A, 1790B), Grades 8-12, 1st & 2nd Sem.
+LATIN I A & B (1790A, 1790B), Grades 8-12, 1st & 2nd Sem.
 One-half Credit Per Sem.
 Prerequisite: None

-The first-year Latin course provides the foundation for understanding Latin and the basis for learning any foreign Students enlarge their vocabulary, refine language. grammar in English, and learn about the origins of many of our traditions and institutions while reading the history, myths, and legends of the ancient Romans.
+The first-year Latin course provides the foundation for understanding Latin and the basis for learning any foreign language.
+Students enlarge their vocabulary, refine grammar in English, and learn about the origins of many of our traditions and institutions while reading the history, myths, and legends of the ancient Romans.

-LATIN 2 A & B (1700A, 1700B), Grades 9-12, 1st & 2nd Sem.
+LATIN II A & B (1700A, 1700B), Grades 9-12, 1st & 2nd Sem.
 One-half Credit Per Sem.
-Prerequisite: Latin 1 A & B Latin 2 begins with a thorough grammar review based on readings from Roman history and continues to develop the vocabulary and reading comprehension necessary to read Latin.
+Prerequisite: Latin I A & B

+Latin II begins with a thorough grammar review based on readings from Roman history and continues to develop the vocabulary and reading comprehension necessary to read Latin.
 During the second semester, readings from Julius Caesar and other celebrated authors help students learn more about their own traditions and develop reading skills and concepts applicable to Latin or any other language.

-LATIN 3 A & B (1710A, 1710B), Grades 10-12, 1st & 2nd Sem.
+LATIN III A & B (1710A, 1710B), Grades 10-12, 1st & 2nd Sem.
 One-half Credit Per Sem.
-Prerequisite: Latin 2 A & B
+Prerequisite: Latin II A & B

-Latin 3 is a general introduction to the politics and government of Rome.
+Latin III is a general introduction to the politics and government of Rome.
 During first semester, students study the political, environmental, and economic problems of Rome in the 1st century BC through readings from Sallust and Cicero, among others.
 In second semester, students read selections from Ovid, Seneca, Catullus, Tacitus, Pliny, and other writers as they explore Latin literature from the 1st century AD through the Middle Ages.

-ADVANCED LATIN LITERATURE A & B (1737A, 1737B),

-Grades 11 or 12, 1st & 2nd Sem.
+ADVANCED LATIN LITERATURE A & B (1737A, 1737B), Grades 11 or 12, $1^{\rm st}$ & $2^{\rm nd}$ Sem.
 One-half Credit Per Sem.

-Prerequisite: Latin 3 A & B
+Prerequisite: Latin III A & B